ypid/typesetting/scripts/latex-git-log/README.md

             Set an base URL to link to a commit.
 This script will automatically try to use the base URL for github.

     --lang  Set the language of the legend and all strings in the output.
-Be default the language of your system is used but you can overwrite this with this parameter.
+By default the language of your system is used but you can overwrite this with this parameter.